LukePower01/personal-website/README.md

+Procrastination via education;
-Procrastination via education This is my attempt at creating a personal website, looking to learn more programming languages, and utilising git and Docker development.
+This is my attempt at creating a personal website, looking to learn more programming languages, and utilising git and Docker development.

 I am builiding this project with the tutorial at [React Project Tutorial – Build a Portfolio Website w/ Advanced Animations](https://youtu.be/bmpI252DmiI)